HarrisonChe5188/PicoWifiAccessPoint/README.md

 ## Hardware Requirements

 - Raspberry Pi Pico W
-- Micro=USB cable for power
+- Micro-USB cable for power
 - Any device with WiFi and a web browser (phone, laptop, tablet)
   - An aside, I couldn't figure out how to get it to work on my phone, but it worked fine on my laptop.
 I presume there may be blocks created by Apple to prevent connections to unsecure hosts.